MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/install-different-office-visio-and-project-versions-on-the-same-computer.md

 - Ent_O365
 - Strat_O365_ProPlus
 ms.custom: Ent_Office_ProPlus
-description: "Provides IT admins with information about which versions of Office, Visio, and Project can be installed together on the same computer."
+description: "Provides IT admins with information about which versions of Office, Project, and Visio can be installed together on the same computer."
 ---

-# Supported scenarios for installing different versions of Office, Visio, and Project on the same computer
+# Supported scenarios for installing different versions of Office, Project, and Visio on the same computer

 In many cases, you can install Office, Project, and Visio on the same computer.
 But, there are some combinations of Office, Project, and Visio that can't be installed together on the same computer.
 The two main things that determine whether Office, Project, and Visio can be installed together on the same computer are the [version](#office-releases-and-their-version-number) of the product and the [installation technology](#installation-technologies-used-by-office) used to install the product.
 What governs whether an installation scenario is supported are these two rules: